common-workflow-language/cwl-v1.2/invocation.md

 An implementation may forbid the tool from directly accessing network resources.
-Correct tools must not assume any network access unless they have the 'networkAccess' field of a ['NetworkAccess'](#NetworkAccess) requirement set to `true` but even then this does not imply a publically routable IP address or the ability to accept inbound connections.
+Correct tools must not assume any network access unless they have the 'networkAccess' field of a ['NetworkAccess'](#NetworkAccess) requirement set to `true` but even then this does not imply a publicly routable IP address or the ability to accept inbound connections.

 The `runtime` section available in [parameter references](#Parameter_references)